boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/line-chart.md

 ### Subtitle Auto Font Size

-On enabling Auto Font Size, the font size of the subtitle will be adjusted automatically if the resolution of the screen varies.
+Similar to the title, you can enable auto font size for the subtitle to adjust its size based on screen resolution.

 **Font Size**